Bike Fitting Service in Cheltenham

 Improving cycling performance

-Tailoring your bike to your unique size, shape, body strengths and weakness, will reduce or remove many of the issues that cause pain after cycling, and improve both your enjoyment and your performance, allowing you to cycle faster and for far longer distances with ease.
+Tailoring your bike to your unique size, shape, body strengths and weakness, will reduce or remove many of the issues that cause pain after cycling, whilst also improving both your enjoyment and your cycling performance, allowing you to cycle faster and for far longer distances.
 In fact performance wise you could increase your Functional Threshold Power (FTP) by up to 50 watts.

-A physiotherapy assisted bike fit can do more than transform your riding experience, they can also eliminate those annoying aches and pains after cycling.
-Our chartered physiotherapist Stuart can fully understand a person's biomechanics and how to apply this to achieve a properly setup bike, even a small adjustment can make a big difference to your comfort and power during cycling.
+But a physiotherapy assisted bike fit can do more than transform your riding experience, they can also eliminate those annoying aches and pains that many people get after cycling.
+Our chartered physiotherapist Stuart can fully understand a person's biomechanics and how to apply this to achieve a properly setup bike, even a small adjustment can make a big difference to your comfort and power during your ride.

-Stuart conducts the cycle fitting at Straight Back Physio, he will assess your unique riding goals and history, your aches and pains, as well as your anatomy.
+Stuart conducts the cycle fitting at Straight Back Physio clinic in Cheltenham, here he will assess your unique riding goals and history, your aches and pains, as well as your anatomy.
 He will then look at your position on your bike and your pedaling dynamics, before modifying how your bike is set up.
-Stuart will also advise you on relevant exercises to address any imbalance or flexibility issues.
+Stuart will also advise you on relevant exercises that might help to address any imbalance or flexibility issues you may currently have.

 Stuart Fossella, Founder and Lead Physiotherapist